ballerburg9005/wine-trayclock/README.md

 As noted, the virtual desktop will not close no matter what you do, unless you go to Start->Exit desktop.

+Unfortunately it can happen that winecfg resets "Desktop" to "Default", if you select "emulate virtual desktop" there.
+This will result in the sudden unexpected absence of the taskbar, until you set it to "shell" again in regedit.

 ## Compiling

 ```